ray-project/ray/doc/source/data/batch_inference.rst

 To run inference workloads effectively at scale, you need to:

 - manage your compute infrastructure and cloud clusters
-- parallelize data processing and utilize all your cluster resources (CPUs & GPUs)
+- parallelize data processing and utilize all your cluster resources (CPUs and GPUs)
 - efficiently transferring data between cloud storage, CPUs for preprocessing, and GPUs for model inference.

 Here's a more realistic view of batch inference for modern AI applications: